Tristan Thompson

-Tristan Trevor James Thompson (born March 13, 1991) is a Canadian professional basketball player who has played 13 seasons in the National Basketball Association (NBA).
-Throughout his career, he has played for the Cleveland Cavaliers, Boston Celtics, Sacramento Kings, Indiana Pacers, Chicago Bulls, and Los Angeles Lakers.
-He won an NBA championship with the Cavaliers in 2016.
-Thompson played one season of college basketball for the Texas Longhorns before being selected by the Cavaliers as the fourth overall pick in the 2011 NBA draft.
-He has also represented Canada in international competitions.
+Tristan Trevor James Thompson (born March 13, 1991) is a Canadian–American former professional basketball player who is a global ambassador for Dubai Basketball of the ABA League and the EuroLeague.
+Thompson played one season of college basketball for the Texas Longhorns before being selected by the Cleveland Cavaliers as the fourth overall pick in the 2011 NBA draft.
+He won an NBA championship with the Cavaliers in 2016 and has also played for the Boston Celtics, Sacramento Kings, Indiana Pacers, Chicago Bulls, and Los Angeles Lakers.
+Thompson also represented Canada in international competitions.